ryanjamesholzer/pawsitive-outcome/journals/ryan_holzer.md

 Today I worked on:

-* Setting up router, querey, and migration directories
+* Setting up router, query, and migration directories

 Triston took the driver's seat today.
 We started off by creating the tables for our dog and adoption models inside of a migrations file.
 Once that was done, we imported APIRouter from FastAPI, and created "GET" and "POST" routes for the corresponding tables, writing Querey classes with methods to match the routes.
 We were then able to create and list dogs and adoptions.
 Felt good.